-Both the Doberman Pinscher and the Great Dane look quite similar compared to most of the other mixes on this list, so you can expect a dog that is going to sit in the middle of both of his parents height, at around 28 to 30 inches tall, and between 60 to 170 pounds (maybe even more) in weight.
-Whilst he is not as tall as his Great Dane parent you will still need plenty of room for the Doberdane.
-His coat will be sleek and shiny, and he could inherit colorings of either parent.
+Both the Doberman Pinscher and the Great Dane look quite similar compared to most of the other mixes on this list, so you can expect a dog that is going to sit in the middle of both of his parent’s heights, at around 28 to 30 inches tall, and between 60 to 170 pounds (maybe even more) in weight.
+Whilst he is not as tall as his Great Dane parent, you will still need plenty of room for the Doberdane.
+His coat will be sleek and shiny, and he could inherit the colorings of either parent.

 Breeds: Doberman Pinscher & Border Collie

-Not to be confused with Dobby the House Elf from Harry Potter, although his ears are just as big!
-Again, like most other mixes here, he will likely inherit the same black and tan colors, and the markings of the Doberman, but with a longer coat and feathering hair around his ears and neck.
-He will weigh between 40 and 90 pounds, and he will live between 10 and 15 years on average.
+Not to be confused with Dobby, the House Elf from Harry Potter, although his ears are just as big!
+Again, like most other mixes here, he will likely inherit the same black and tan colors and the markings of the Doberman but with a longer coat and feathering hair around his ears and neck.
+He will weigh between 40 and 90 pounds and will live between 10 and 15 years on average.

-The Dobie is a seriously intelligent guy thanks to his brain box parent, the Border Collie, so you will have him house trained in no time!
-It is likely that he will be aloof with strangers, and he may even try to herd them like the Collie does, but he is very affectionate with his family, so expect lots of cuddles from this guy.
+The Dobie is a seriously intelligent guy thanks to his brainy parent, the Border Collie, so you will have him house-trained in no time!
+He will likely be aloof with strangers, and he may even try to herd them as the Collies do, but he is very affectionate with his family, so expect lots of cuddles from this guy.

 Breeds: Doberman Pinscher & Poodle

 This guy is undoubtedly an unlikely coupling, but one that works so well!
 The Doodleman is much less protective of his family than the Doberman, as he welcomes pretty much everyone with open arms, just like his friendly Poodle parent, which is great for those who do not want a watchdog.
 He is super intelligent, too, so you will have him doing tricks in no time.